pedrohavay/security-researcher-materials/README.md

-# security-researcher-materials
+# Security Researcher Materials

-Materials for Security Researcher
+This repository contains study materials for Security Researcher.

+**Enjoy it!**